About the National Renal Office (NRO)

 The National Renal Office (NRO) was established in 2009 to provide Governance, Integration and Leadership in developing a National Framework for delivering Renal Services in Ireland.

 The National Renal Office is responsible for planning, co-ordinating and managing the strategic development of Renal Services across the country.
 The NRO will inform the service planning process and the decision making process regarding allocation of resources for Renal Services and facilitate an integrated focus on priority of areas of concern in relation to Renal Services.

-The National Renal Office is now embedded within the Clinical Strategies and Programmes Division and links with the Chief Executive Officer of the Hospital Groups as well as the Integrated Services Directorates.
+The National Renal Office is now embedded within Clinical Design and Innovation and links with the Chief Executive Officer of the Hospital Groups as well as the Integrated Services Directorates.

 The primary role of the National Renal Office is in governance, planning and strategic development.
 The Chief Executive Officer of the Hospital Groups and Parent Renal Units will continue to maintain operational responsibility for the delivery of Renal Services within their Hospital Groups especially as they relate to the care of individual patients.

 The Aims of the National Renal Office

 - To continue the development of patient-centred Renal Services.

 - To provide services to populations at local level, consistent with safe and effective care and practice.

 - To develop networks of appropriately designed and maintained hospitals/dialysis facilities, with adequate inpatient, outpatient, laboratory and radiology facilities, supporting patient care in a fully integrated manner.